mitiebh/MineSweeperTerminalGame/README.md

 ---------- Rules and Terms
-- For type your operation in game, first type KEYWORD operation that you want then type row and column with space seprated for example : Open 12, it means open the cell 1-2 located in row1 and column2.
+- For type your operation in game, first type KEYWORD operation that you want then type row and column with space seprated for example : Open 1 2, it means open the cell 1-2 located in row 1 and column 2.
 - You are allowed to open one cell at a time in each selection.
 - Flagging occurs when a player guesses and thinks that the house contains a bomb So the marked cells does not have a specific status.